Kava: Why Nature’s Xanax Is Making a Comeback

 Anxious?
 Kava can help you relax without dulling your mental edge.
 A Cochrane Review of kava looked at 11 double-blind, placebo-controlled studies with a total of 645 participants.
 It found that kava significantly relieves anxiety, with mild to no side effects.

 Perhaps the best part of kava is that it doesn’t impact mental clarity.
 A cup of kava tea will make you feel pleasantly relaxed, similar to the way a glass of wine might, but you’ll be perfectly sharp mentally.
 Even heavy and long-term kava users show no decrease in cognitive function.

 Try taking kava an hour before bed.
 Kava tea is a good option for sleep, as tea is relaxing in and of itself.
 This brand is in most grocery stores and tastes better than straight kava root, although it’s not very strong.
 You can steep two or three teabags at once for a more potent dose.

-Beat sore muscles and pain with a kava rub
+Soothes sore muscles and reduces pain

 The combination of social relaxation and mental clarity makes kava an excellent alternative to drinking.
-In fact, kava bars are a social staple of many Pacific islands, and they’ve been popping up in the U.S. too.
+In fact, kava bars are a social staple on many Pacific islands, and they’ve been popping up in the U.S. too.